 Michael Addis (MEng’15) said that the most critical lesson he learned while working toward his degree in project management at University of Maryland was to manage himself.
 “As intuitive as it sounds,” he said, “I learned how emotional intelligence and a person’s humanity is ultimately the most important skill in managing people.
 That’s a powerful lesson.”

-Currently a project manager for a weather satellite at the U.S. Naval Research Laboratory, Michael’s main role is to manage the work between the company building a satellite and the Navy Research Laboratory.
-He is tasked with tracking, controlling and collecting the data from the weather satellite post launch, which is slated for 2023.
+Currently a project/program manager for the Chief Digital Artificial Intelligence Office, Michael’s main role is to manage the work of implementing systems so artificial intelligence used in the military follow the five tenets of being responsible, equitable, traceable, reliable and governable.
 The best part about being a project manager is identifying and resolving issues with high impact,” he said.
 “I seek those high ROI areas as puzzle pieces.”

 The advantages of his graduate school training have been numerous.
 “It bought me two years of time with professors who have a cumulative sum of over 100 years of hard-earned project management experience,” he explained.
-“Being able to tap into the minds of people with the wealth of experience that the UMD project management professors have has been extremely meaningful.”
+“Being able to tap into the minds of people with that wealth of experience was extremely valuable.”

 Michael recalled that he was beginning his own research project as he began the project management program.
 “I was able to apply what I was learning immediately in my real life,” he said.
 “The practical utility of the classes was vital!”